Josscoder/RedisBridge/README.md

 Transfers the player to a specific instance if available.
 Useful for networks with multiple game modes.

 - `/whereami`
-Displays information to the player showing which instance and group they are currently in, along with the number of players and instance capacity.
+Displays information to the player showing which instance and proxy they are currently in.

 # 📡 Instance Management Usage
 RedisBridge includes a **distributed instance discovery and selection system** for minigame servers, lobbies, or backend servers using Redis and a low-latency distributed cache.